starwit/msu-image-creator/README.md

-# Ubuntu Auto-Install Documentation
+# MSU Image Creator

-If you are in need to auto-install Ubuntu to a device/VM with pre-defined config & packages - this repo explains, how to do that.
+This software creates an Ubuntu server base image, to be used on MSU embedded devices that are developed in cooperation with [Gerhartl](https://www.gerhartl.de/en/homepage/)

 ## How to use repo